 MODELING AND SIMULATION OF THIN SHEET FOLDING SÖREN BARTELS, ANDREA BONITO, AND PETER HORNUNG ABSTRACT.
 The article addresses the mathematical modeling of the folding of a thin elastic sheet along a prescribed curved arc.
 A rigorous model reduction from a general hyperelastic material description is carried out under appropriate scaling conditions on the energy and the geometric properties of the folding arc in dependence on the small sheet thickness.
 The resulting two-dimensional model is a piecewise nonlinear Kirchhoff plate bending model with a continuity condition at the folding arc.
 A discontinuous Galerkin method and an iterative scheme are devised for the accurate numerical approximation of large deformations.
-1. Introduction Because of their relevance in the development of new technologies bending theories for thin sheets have attracted considerable attention within applied mathematics in the last two decades, starting from the seminal article [FJM02a].
-In this article the folding of thin elastic sheets along a prepared curved arc is considered which naturally leads to bending effects, cf. Figure 1.
-This setting has only been partially addressed mathematically, e.g., [DD82], but has recently attracted considerable attention in applied sciences, cf., e.g. [Sch+15; CM19; PM19; PHL19; Cab+19; Liu+21] and references therein.
+1. INTRODUCTION Because of their relevance in the development of new technologies bending theories for thin sheets have attracted considerable attention within applied mathematics in the past decades, with renewed activity following the seminal article [FJM02a].
+In the present article the folding of thin elastic sheets along a prepared curved arc is considered which naturally leads to bending effects, cf. Figure 1.
+This setting has only been partially addressed mathematically, e.g., [DD82; BBH22], but has recently attracted considerable attention in applied sciences, cf., e.g. [Sch+15; CM19; PM19; PHL19; Cab+19; Liu+21] and references therein.
 Particular applications arise in the design of cardboxes and bistable switching devices that make use of corresponding flapping mechanisms.
 It is our aim to derive a mathematical description via a rigorous dimension reduction from three-dimensional hyperelasticity and to devise effective numerical methods that correctly predict large deformations in practically relevant settings.
-To describe our approach we let $S \subset \mathbb{R}^2$ be a bounded Lipschitz domain that represents the sheet without thickness and $\Sigma \subset \overline{S}$ be a curve that models the crease, i.e., the arc along which the sheet is folded.
-The corresponding three-dimensional model involves a thickness parameter h > 0 and the thin domain $\Omega_h = S \times (-h/2, h/2)$ .
-The material is weakened (or damaged) in a neighbourhood of width r > 0 around the arc $\Sigma$ and we consider for given Date: August 2, 2021.
+To describe our approach we let $S \subset \mathbb{R}^2$ be a bounded Lipschitz domain that represents the midplane of an asymptotically thin sheet and let $\Sigma \subset S$ be a curve (with endpoints on ∂S) that models the crease, i.e., the arc along which the sheet is folded.
+The corresponding threedimensional model involves a thickness parameter h > 0 and the thin domain $\Omega_h = S \times (-h/2, h/2)$.
+The material is weakened (or damaged) in a neighbourhood of width r > 0 around the arc Σ and we consider for given Date: February 7, 2022.

-Mathematics Subject Classification.
+2010 Mathematics Subject Classification.
 74K20 74G65 65N30.